 Psychotherapy is often an integral component of a comprehensive treatment plan.
 Therapy may include:

-Electroconvulsive therapy may be effective when medicines fail.
+Electroconvulsive therapy may be effective when medications fail.
 It can be used for both mania and depression.

 Depression and Bipolar Support Alliance